tamersp25/docs/src/docs/overview/aiWARE-in-depth/engines.md

 Engine Toolkit Docker image
 ===========================

-Engine toolkit will be released as Docker image.
-To include engine toolkit in your engine Docker, use [multi-stage build ](https://docs.docker.com/develop/develop-images/multistage-build/)and copy the engine toolkit binary to a specific location in your image.
+Engine Toolkit will be released as Docker image.
+To include Engine Toolkit in your engine Docker, use [multi-stage build ](https://docs.docker.com/develop/develop-images/multistage-build/)and copy the engine toolkit binary to a specific location in your image.
 Here is a sample Dockerfile snippet

 ```pre